frostedechoes/canneddragons/2022/22.10/Many People Are Saying.md

 ![Japanese litter box](../../_Resources/_Litterbox.jpeg)

-Several times a week, I get an email from my son's high school with a link to a newsletter-type of page that details events at the school.
+**Several times a week**, I get an email from my son's high school with a link to a newsletter-type of page that details events at the school.
 To be honest, I don't often read it.
 I assume that if there's anything important going on, my son will tell me.
 One thing I'm not concerned about is the newsletter informing me that the school is installing litter boxes for students who identify as furries.
 That may sound crazy, but some parents are truly worried.

 {|<} > Theoretically, the proliferation of media should have brought about easy dismissals of stories like this after simple fact checking.
 Many news outlets have looked into these claims and found no evidence of their veracity.
 However, that is not a barrier to the spread of even the silliest rumors in a post-truth society.